ernie-h/eh-personal-v2/content/blog/travel/portugal/porto-things-to-do.md

 +++
-title = "Porto: Things you should most definitely do and be aware of" description = "Porto was my favorite city in Portugal" author = "Nicole L" date = "2019-07-12" cardImg="/img/blog/travel/portugal/porto_hero.jpg" type = "blog" categories = ["travel", "portugal", "explore"] tags = ["porto", "landmarks", "locations"] weight = 4
+title = "Porto: The Ultimate DOs and DON'Ts" description = "Porto was my favorite city in Portugal" author = "Nicole L" date = "2019-07-12" cardImg="/img/blog/travel/portugal/porto_hero.webp" type = "blog" categories = ["travel", "portugal", "explore"] tags = ["porto", "landmarks", "locations"] weight = 4
 +++

-{{< figure src="/img/blog/travel/portugal/porto_hero.jpg" alt="porto hero" title="The Luís the I bridge stretching over the River Douro, July, 2019" >}}
+{{< figure src="/img/blog/travel/portugal/porto_hero.webp" alt="porto hero" title="The Luís the I bridge stretching over the River Douro, July, 2019" >}}

 Porto is a beautiful city jam-packed with things to do and sights to see.
 Since Porto is a coastal city located in Northern Portugal, it tends to have a cooler climate than the country's capital, Lisbon.
 Full of life, friendly people, and hearty food, Porto is a must-see city when stopping by Portugal.
 Here are things I would've liked to know before traveling to this beautiful city.